gammalib/gammalib/doc/source/user_manual/modules/app.rst

 following the IRAF standard that is widely used in high-energy astrophysics.
 The application is represented by the abstract ``GApplication`` base class.
-It contains a parameter container implemented by the ``GPars`` class that contains application parameter implemented by the ``GPar`` class.
+It contains a parameter container implemented by the ``GApplicationPars`` class that contains application parameter implemented by the ``GApplicationPar`` class.
 In addition, an application contains a logger, implemented by the ``GLog`` class, which allows message passing to the console and/or a dedicated log file.

 :ref:`fig_uml_app` present an overview over the C++ classes of the